Melbourne Rebels: 2021

 2021 again saw a Super Rugby AU format played, with the addition of the Super Rugby Trans-Tasman competition, where Australian sides would play New Zealand sides head-to-head for 5 rounds, at the conclusion of the Super Rugby AU competition.
 In Super Rugby AU, the Rebels missed out on the playoffs, winning 3 and losing 5.
 Following missing out on the playoffs, coach David Wessels stepped down, replaced by assistant Kevin Foote on an interim basis for the rest of the season.
 The Rebels though were unable to win any of their Trans-Tasman fixtures, finishing in 9th place, only ahead of the Waratahs on points difference, having picked up no bonus points.
 The Rebels again would spend most of the Super Rugby Trans-Tasman competition on the road due to COVID-19 restrictions in Victoria, with the Rebels final three fixtures all played at Leichhardt Oval in Sydney.

 2022

 2022 saw a return to the Round-robin format, with the addition of the Fijian Drua and Moana Pasifika to the competition.
 The Rebels finished 10th in the log, once again missing out on the playoffs, finishing with 4 wins in Kevin Foote's first full season in charge.
 The side though brought through a number of young players in the season with Josh Canham, Daniel Maiava and Lukas Ripley all making their Rebels debuts.
 With the easing of travel restrictions following the COVID-19 pandemic, the Rebels though were able to host all their fixtures in Melbourne, with the city also hosting 5 fixtures of Round 10, in a branded 'Super Round'.
-Matt To'omua would finish as the sides top points scorer, with 78 points, before departing at the end of the season, along with fellow internationals James Hanson and Joe Powell.
+Matt To'omua would finish as the side's top points scorer, with 78 points, before departing at the end of the season, along with fellow internationals James Hanson and Joe Powell.